jesoto/portafolio/website/content/blog/placeholder-text.md

 ---
-title: "Sentiment analysis fo the news in the Peru: The effect on the dolar"
+title: "Sentiment analysis of the news in the Peru: The effect on the dolar"
 date:
 draft: false
 github_link: "https://github.com/gurusabarish/hugo-profile"